-28 of the most interesting photos to ever grace the web
+41 of the most interesting photos to ever grace the web

 Queen Elizabeth was once a mechanic

-The current Queen of England was once a truck mechanic.
+Queen Elizabeth was once a truck mechanic.
 This photo shows her changing a wheel back in 1945.
 During wartime, the then Princess joined the Auxiliary Territorial Service where she helped with the war effort after learning how to change wheels, rebuild and repair engines and much more besides.

 This fact makes her the only living head of state to have served in World War II.